Multi-dimensional data is the ultimate proptech market hedge

 - Climate risk: As insurance premiums skyrocket and un-insurable zones expand, understanding climate risk isn't optional.
 It’s the difference between a profitable portfolio and a stranded asset.

-The stories of Divvy Homes and EasyKnock are a wake-up call.
-The proptechs that will be standing in 2027 and beyond are those that recognize software is easy to replicate, but dynamic, actionable intelligence is a moat.
+In the property space, trust in AI tools is declining rapidly, down from 30% in 2025 to 16% today.2 The proptechs that will be left standing in 2027 and beyond are those that recognize software is easy to replicate, but dynamic, trustworthy intelligence is key.

 In a tighter investment climate, capital is a flight to quality.
-Quality, in this industry, is defined by the data you keep.
-By prioritizing depth over breadth, and accuracy over optimism, proptech companies can turn a downturn into a competitive advantage.
+In this industry, quality is defined by the data you keep.
+By prioritizing depth over breadth and accuracy over optimism, proptech companies can turn a downturn into a competitive advantage.

 The seed round got you in the door.
 Multi-dimensional data will take you to new heights.